lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 .. container:: justify

-    *Remark -* These five categories are not required in every input script, and should not necessarily be in that exact order.
+    These five categories are not required in every input script, and should not necessarily be in that exact order.
 For instance parts 3 and 4 could be inverted, or part 4 could be omitted, or there could be several